playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 >
 > I've removed them to keep the examples simple, but many of them are for symbols (EG: `#`, `/`, and more) and some of them are for internal key commands that were used for terminal computing long ago that your computer now does without you noticing.
 >
-> It's also worth mentioning that ASCII, while there are more characters than what's presented here, was eventually replaced in various applications by [Unicode](https://en.wikipedia.org/wiki/Unicode) and other text encoding formats as it lacks various functionality we expect of our machines today, such as emoji and non-latin symbols (like Kanji).
+> It's also worth mentioning that ASCII (which does have more characters than what's presented here) was eventually replaced in various applications by [Unicode](https://en.wikipedia.org/wiki/Unicode) and other text encoding formats as it lacks various functionality we expect of our machines today, such as emoji and non-latin symbols (like Kanji).
+ASCII still sticks around to some extent though, as the first 255 characters in Unicode are the same as they originally were in ASCII.

 While I've used the above chart to reflect _A_ as `65`, it'd be more accurate to say that you computer interprets the symbol as `01000001` internally.
 This is again due to the fact that your computer must interpret every number and letter as binary.